rcc-uchicago/silc/reports/joanna/2014-06-19/README.md

 * `summary.xls` - summary count reports
 * `pattern.xls` - pattern count reports
 * `pivot.xls` - pattern count reports in an alternate "pivoted" format
-* `utterances.xls` - list of utterances containing a pattern match
+* `matches.xls` - list of utterances containing a pattern match

 See the individual report directories (`reports/*`) for each transcript set for details on each report.